tjvantoll/articles/kendo/vscode-extension/article.md

 The Kendo UI Template Wizard is a Visual Studio Code extension, and as such you’ll need to have [Visual Studio Code installed](https://code.visualstudio.com/) to use it.

-Once you do, open Visual Studio Code, head to the extensions tab (#1 in the image below), and use the search bar (#2 in the image below) to search for **Kendo UI Template Wizard**.
+Once you have Visual Studio Code installed, go ahead and open it, head to the extensions tab (#1 in the image below), and use the search bar (#2 in the image below) to search for **Kendo UI Template Wizard**.

 ![Instructions on how to find the Kendo UI Template Wizard extension](instructions-1.png)